 As well as animal welfare concerns over rearing large numbers of farm animals in close proximity, the water use, farmland for animal feed, waste, and greenhouse gas emissions associated with meat production make it one of the most significant environmental problems in the world today.

 The U.N.
 Food and Agricultural Organization estimated that 18% of global greenhouse emissions are accounted for by the livestock sector, and demand for meat is predicted to double over the next 40 years.

 Research from the University of Oxford, published last year, estimated that lab-grown meat produces 78-96% lower greenhouse gas emissions than conventionally produced meat within the EU.
 It also had a 99% lower land use and 82-96% lower water use.

 “The rules of the game of meat production are not the same as they were 100 years ago,” says Forgacs.
 “It’s not sustainable.
 We are destroying this planet with intensive meat production.
 Seventy percent of arable land today is one way or another connected to animals through grazing animals or growing food for them.
 We’re running out of it.”

 He adds: “What we’re doing is a transformational idea.
-We’re going to produce something that is not exactly the same but it is going to be cost efficient and much less harmful to the environment.”
+We’re going to produce something that is not the same, but it is going to be cost-efficient and much less harmful to the environment.”

 What still remains uncertain is whether or not consumers will accept a lab-grown meat product.